Sylius/Docker/README.md

 # Sylius Docker Environment

+## 🚨This project has been abandoned 🚨

+Since [Sylius-Standard v1.3.0](https://github.com/Sylius/Sylius-Standard/tree/v1.3.0) we are supporting Docker out of the box.
+Please use a default configuration for your end projects.

 [![Build Status](https://travis-ci.org/Sylius/Docker.svg?branch=master)](https://travis-ci.org/Sylius/Docker)

 This project is intended as boilerplate and for bootstrapping your 100% dockerized Sylius development environment.
 It can also be used as blueprint to use in an automated deployment pipeline achieving Dev/Prod-Parity.